 So where does gas come in to AM?

 AM uses metal powder or wire to produce metallic products by means of three-dimensional printing (3D printing), through a process that is similar in many ways to welding, and also uses process gases such as Argon to create an optimal atmosphere.
-This is why companies like AGA, a member of the Linde Group, with its unrivalled experience and knowledge of gas, metallurgy and welding, are establishing themselves as preferred partners to the growing AM sector.
+This is why companies like Linde, with its unrivaled experience and knowledge of gas, metallurgy and welding, are establishing themselves as preferred partners to the growing AM sector.

-Bo Williamsson, Manager Laser and Additive Manufacturing within AGA Region Europe North within Linde, says AM will transform metal production forever, making it possible to print geometries that would previously not have been possible.
+Bo Williamsson, Manager Laser and Additive Manufacturing within Linde Region Europe North, says AM will transform metal production forever, making it possible to print geometries that would previously not have been possible.

 “Going forward, time-consuming processes that used to involve multiple production stages will be printed in one sequence, reducing material usage and waste, minimising energy consumption and transport, and resulting in end products that are stronger, lighter, more energy efficient and, last but not least, more aesthetically pleasing,” he says.